 And for that reason, on this Mother’s Day, I miss her with all my heart and soul.

-The neighbourhood I live in runs across the top of a steep embankment carpeted with tall Douglas fir trees.
+The neighbourhood I live in runs across the top of a steep escarpment carpeted with tall Douglas fir trees.
 Long before the city expanded this far west, the Bow Bank Quarry, one of fifteen quarries operating in the Calgary area prior to the First World War, mined a seam of sandstone along this ridge.
 Remains of the mining operation and the small settlement that housed the stonemasons who worked at the nearby brick factory and their families can still be seen today.
 But the only formal recognition of Brickburn is the sign that stands alongside the railway tracks.

 I’ve been walking the pathways through this storied region for decades.
 Now only a short distance upstream from the downtown core, a precious wildness has reclaimed the embankment.
 To hike the challenging Douglas Fir Trail is to slip into a space that feels and smells like being in the mountains, in the middle of this city that sits where the foothills of the Rockies give way to open prairies.
 One can lose oneself in the beauty of the forest, but echoes of the past are ever present—in the rocks and trees, in the spirits of the Indigenous peoples who traversed the land and rivers for millennia, and in the traces of the settlers whose early industrial efforts transformed the river valley for better or not.